NikhilaRamisetti/Speech-Text-Analysis-Sequence-Based-Models-/README.md

 ## Jupyter Notebook

-You can access the Jupyter Notebook containing the code and documentation for this project by clicking[GEM_T5.ipynb](https://github.com/NikhilaRamisetti/Text_Mining-NLTK/blob/main/GEM_T5.ipynb).
+You can access the Jupyter Notebook containing the code and documentation for this project by clicking[Link]().

 ## Task 1: Description of Data and Methods